kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1c-dns-ios.md

 #### DNS Overview

-Next, we will add the relevant DNS entries into the Windows DNS service to allow for the Cisco Catalyst Center to be discovered.
+Next, we will add the relevant DNS entries into the Windows DNS service to allow for the Catalyst Center to be discovered.
 This script will add an A host entry for the VIP address and a CNAME entry as an alias for the pnpserver record required for DNS discovery.

 The DNS Zone will look like this in Windows DNS Administrative tool: